 How it Works

 Tax-exempt hospitals and health systems are required to field and report on CHNAs every three years.
-These tend to capture quantitative information (i.e., counts) and provide a broad view of the community.
+Many also use market intelligence reports as the basis for decision making.
+Standard approaches tend to capture quantitative information (i.e., counts) and provide a broad view of the community.
 CommunityWisdom’s focus on qualitative insights yields a deeper view that can drive change.

 The Big Picture